Tennessee Volunteers men's swimming and diving

 Allan Jones Intercollegiate Aquatic Center which was newly built in 2008.
 The Vols compete in the SEC where they have won 10 SEC team titles, 173 individual titles and 45 relay crowns.
 Over the past 75 years of competition the Vols have produced numerous All-Americans, 24 Olympians, scored in 53 consecutive NCAA Championship meets, won 45 individual NCAA titles and won 1 NCAA National Title.

-The Vols are currently led by 11th year head coach Matt Kredich who was hired on April 12, 2012.
+The Vols are currently led by 12th year head coach Matt Kredich who was hired on April 12, 2012.
 He had previously served as the Lady Volunteer Swimming and Diving head coach beginning in 2005.
 He replaced long-time head coach and former UT swimmer John Trembley who was fired as head coach for embezzlement and inappropriate behavior on university grounds on January 3, 2012.

 Decade of dominance

-When Ray Bussard was hired in 1968 as head coach for the Vols swimming & diving team the team hadn't competed at the NCAA level since 1959 and had not ever won a team SEC championship.
-In only his second year as head coach Bussard won the school's first SEC title for men's swimming & diving and would go on to compete in the NCAA tournament.
-Throughout the 1970s Tennessee owned the 400-freestyle relay at the SEC Championships winning it for ten straight years.
-During that ten-year span Tennessee earned five straight 800-freestyle relay titles and won the 400 medley crown nine out of 11 times.
-In 1978 Bussard would accomplish the biggest goal for any team by winning the 1978 NCAA championship.
-At the start of the championship meet the Vols jumped out to a 24-point lead on the first day of competition and would continue on winning the title.
-The title was not only a first for a team from the Southeastern Conference but also a first for any team in the south.
-When Bussard retired in 1988 he finished with a 252-20 overall record and a .926 winning percentage making him the winningest swimming and diving coach in Tennessee history.
+When Ray Bussard was hired in 1968 as head coach for the Vols swimming & diving team the team hadn't competed at the NCAA level since 1959 and had never won a team SEC championship.
+In only his second year as head coach, Bussard won the school's first SEC title for men's swimming & diving and would go on to compete in the NCAA tournament.
+Beginning in the 1970s, Tennessee won the 400m-freestyle relay at the SEC Championships ten straight years.
+During that ten-year span, Tennessee earned five straight 800m-freestyle relay titles and won the 400m medley crown nine out of 11 times.
+In 1978, the team won the NCAA championship.
+On the first day of the championship meet, the Vols jumped out to a 24-point lead which they did not relinquish.
+The title was not only a first for a team from the Southeastern Conference but also a first for any team in the South.
+When Bussard retired in 1988, he finished with a 252-20 overall record and a .926 winning percentage, making him the winningest swimming and diving coach in Tennessee history.
 He left the school having earned NCAA Coach of the Year in 1972 and 1978, as well as SEC Coach of the Year in 1972, 1973, 1975, 1977, and 1978.
-In 2008 Bussard was inducted in the American Swimming Coaches Association's Hall of Fame.
+In 2008, Bussard was inducted in the American Swimming Coaches Association's Hall of Fame.